mtongnz/unraidWOLcmd/README.md

 # unraidWOLcmd

-This repository has a few component to allow commands to be run on an unraid host, triggered by sending a Wake On Lan packet.
+This repository has a few components to allow commands to be run on an unRaid host, triggered by sending a Wake On Lan packet.
 I've also added a couple of helper scripts that I use with this.

 ### Docker Container